 If the ultimate trophy for the Civil Rights Movement was equal economic rights, integration, and social reform then the view of the promised land is closer on the horizon than it was in the days of King.
 Many of these reforms have provided the fair shake at resources that Kings people were not afforded when they became inspired to march, protest, and petition for change.

 Lo, even peace can cause death

 The dual-realization of Martin Luther King Jr.’s promised land in his final speech given the eve of his assassination should be inspiring.
 During his “Mountaintop” speech in Memphis, he indicated that he has seen the promised land.
 The enactment of the Civil Rights Bill and the first steps toward economic and social equality were beginning to effect the lives of many who were accustom to constant oppression.
-Hopes were being realized and the reality of being treated as a human being despite skin-color was pervasive in the atmosphere.
-But did King also have another version of the promised land in sight?
+Hopes were being realized and the reality of being treated as a human being despite skin-color was permeating the atmosphere.
+Did King also have another version of the promised land in sight?

 During the mountaintop speech King stated that the Lord has allowed him to go up to the mountain.
 In the face of threats and the foreboding imminence of his death, he was still able to pronounce with some trepidation,

 “I’m happy tonight; I’m not worried about anything; I’m not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord.”

 It is my hope that the glory of the coming of the Lord was the finality and absolution of the sins of all humanity.
 Through Christ, the totality of the Kingdom of God, neither Greek nor Jew, black nor white, male nor female, and the wiping of every tear from every eye was his ultimate desire.
 The temporal changes that gave a version of peace to many then and its grander standard now gives only a glimpse of true peace and may actually be misleading.